About the Sons of Norway - Columbia Lodge 2-58

 Do you or your spouse have roots in Scandinavia?
 Want to share some stories of your ancestry?
 Exchange some recipes?
 Or maybe you are looking for answers.
 Come on in and meet some new friends.
 No obligation, no pressure.
 Just a warm atmosphere of friendship and fraternity.
 You will find genuine smiles and a friendly handshake at the Columbia Lodge.
 Even if you aren't of Nordic Heritage!

-(Includes subscription to Viking Magazine and our newsletter, the Nyheter.)
+(Membership Includes subscription to Viking Magazine and our newsletter, the Nyheter. )

 Have your personal member number(s) ready.